Master of Public Affairs (MPA)

 About the program

-Be part of a small cohort of accomplished policy professionals from around the world.
+Become part of a small cohort of accomplished policy professionals from around the world.
 The Ford School's MPA combines training in rigorous applied policy analysis with the development of high-level public and nonprofit management, leadership, and communication skills, focusing on complex domestic and international policy issues.
-The program is designed for seasoned professionals with at least five years of experience in government, military, government affairs in the private sector, or the nonprofit sector—in the U.S. or abroad.
+The program is designed for seasoned professionals with at least five years of policy-relevant experience in government, military, government affairs in the private sector, or the nonprofit sector—in the U.S. or abroad.

 Our MPA graduates are prepared for senior roles in a variety of governmental institutions and public agencies, in the nonprofit sector, and in the private sector, such as: